Co-sponsored by the Princeton Public Library

-The poet will read his poems in the Chinese original, followed by English translations read by American poet Jonathan Wells.
+“Across Borders” will welcome the audience with projections of gorgeous scenery from China, accompanied by classic Chinese music.
+The poet will read his poems in the original Chinese, followed by English translations read by American poet Jonathan Wells.
 Xue Di will take questions from the audience and will offer comments and perspectives in English to heighten understanding about China and its people, and poetry in the East.

 Refreshments will be served after the reading, and Xue Di will sign copies of his books which will be available for purchase.

 Visit Xue Di’s Writers Online page on Brown University’s website for a brief biography and to access his readings of his poetry.

 See Xue Di’s interview about his experiences growing up in China, his poetry, and how he first came to Brown University.